1. Savings bonds

 The bonds are more or less loans you make to the U.S. government, in this case in the child's name.
 They can be redeemed any time after 12 months, but cashing them too soon can mean lost interest and even penalities.

 Series EE or I savings bonds will earn interest for up to 30 years.
-You can buy them online at TreasuryDirect.gov.
+The Series I savings bond interest rate is 6.89% for bonds issued between Nov.1, 2022, and April 30, 2023.
+You can check the latest savings bonds rates and buy them online at TreasuryDirect.gov.

 2. Money for college